The English Department at the University of York is one of the leading institutions for the study of medieval language and literature in the UK.

-They form one of the largest groupings of medievalists in any Department in the UK, and their interests range from Beowulf to Dante, from history to hagiography, from manuscript dissemination to medieval multiculturalism.
+They form one of the largest groupings of medievalists in any Department in the UK, and their interests range from Beowulfto Dante, from history to hagiography, from manuscript dissemination to medieval multiculturalism.
 They engage with topics as diverse as Viking poetry, textual cultures, medieval Italian literature and culture, the French of England, gender, literary theory, urban culture, popular narrative, relations between Europe and the Middle East.

-They jointly teach the MA in Medieval Literatures which started in October 2001.
+They jointly teach the MA in Medieval Literatures and contribute to the interdisciplinary MA in Medieval Studies.